cockroachdb/docs/use-the-built-in-sql-client.md

 `--insecure` | Set this only if the cluster is insecure and running on multiple machines.<br><br>If the cluster is insecure and local, leave this out.
 If the cluster is secure, leave this out and set the `--ca-cert`, `--cert`, and `-key` flags.<br><br>**Env Variable:** `COCKROACH_INSECURE`
 `--key` | The path to the [client key](create-security-certificates.html) protecting the client certificate.
 This flag is required if the cluster is secure.<br><br>**Env Variable:** `COCKROACH_KEY`
 `--port`<br>`-p` | The server port to connect to. <br><br>**Env Variable:** `COCKROACH_PORT`<br>**Default:** `26257`
 `--pretty` | When this flag is used in conjunction with `--execute`, table rows printed to the standard output are formatted using ASCII art and look the same as within the interactive SQL shell.
 Also, special characters are printed unescaped.<br><br>When `--execute` is used without the `--pretty` flag, table rows are printed as tab-separated values, and special characters are escaped.
+This makes the output easy to parse by other programs.
 `--url` | The connection URL.
 If you use this flag, do not set any other connection flags.<br><br>For insecure connections, the URL format is: <br>`--url=postgresql://<user>@<host>:<port>/<database>?sslmode=disable`<br><br>For secure connections, the URL format is:<br>`--url=postgresql://<user>@<host>:<port>/<database>`<br>with the following parameters in the query string:<br>`sslcert=<path-to-client-crt>`<br>`sslkey=<path-to-client-key>`<br>`sslmode=verify-full`<br>`sslrootcert=<path-to-ca-crt>` <br><br>**Env Variable:** `COCKROACH_URL`
 `--user`<br>`-u` | The user connecting to the database.
 The user must have [privileges](privileges.html) for any statement executed.<br><br>**Env Variable:** `COCKROACH_USER`<br>**Default:** `root`